Vaporexpress/Cordova-CastVideos-chrome/README.md

 $ cordova plugin add https://github.com/GetVideostream/cordova-chromecast.git

-5) Now download this example and put the files under [YourProject]\www
+5) Now download this example and put the files under "[YourProject]\www" folder after cleaning the actual content.

 6) And finally, build or run the project: